JCoquillaD/Video-Games-Sales-Dashboard/README.md

 Interactivity: Configured Edit Interactions to allow Cards to filter the entire dashboard.

-Advanced Navigation: Implemented a Pop-out Slicer Menu using Bookmarks and Selection Pane to maintain a clean, "Puno Na" yet organized layout.
+Advanced Navigation: Implemented a Pop-out Slicer Menu using Bookmarks and Selection Pane to maintain a clean, yet organized layout.

 Hierarchy Slicers: Combined Decade, Genre, and Console into a single drill-down slicer for deep-dive analysis.